-I can only describe a cruise on board the Icebreaker Sampo in Kemi, Finland as one of the most unique experiences of my lifetime!
-We got to set sail on an icebreaker, see it smash through the frozen sea with its brute force.
+The Icebreaker Sampo in Kemi, Finland can only be described as one of the most unique experiences of my lifetime!
+We got to set sail on an icebreaker and see it smash through the frozen sea with its brute force.
 And if that wasn’t enough, we also jumped into the freezing waters!

 Now that doesn’t sound like an ordinary cruise, does it?

 The Sampo Icebreaker began its industrious career back in 1961.
 Back then it was employed by the Finnish government in Helsinki to clear lanes for other ships during the polar winter months when the sea froze.
 However, by the 1980s ships became bigger, and bigger.
 Soon, the lanes cleared by Sampo weren’t wide enough for the ships to pass through.
 Sadly, Sampo had to be retired.

 However, in 1987 the town of Kemi bought Sampo from the National Board of Navigation.
-And in 1988, Sampo began its new career in tourism.
+In 1988, Sampo began its new career in tourism.
 Today, Sampo operates to carry tourists from Kemi.
 It is probably the only icebreaker for tourists!

 There are a couple of cruise options to choose from on the Sampo – Arctic Sunrise, Blue Moment, and the Aurora Cruise.
 We took the Arctic Sunrise cruise in January when the entire Gulf of Bothnia was frozen solid.